junwatu/recipe-nutritional-analysis/blog/README.md

 ### Retrieving Recipe Data

-In this project, the recipe data can be pasted or directly typed into the text area and then submitted to the Node.js server (more on this later).
+In this project, the recipe data can be pasted or directly typed into the text area and then submitted to the Node.js server (more on this [here](#nodejs-server)).
 To clean up the recipe data, you can use AI to filter and format the data.
 In this project, we will use OpenAI to clean the recipe data and format it so the Wolfram function can process it.

 In this code, the `agent` function will clean the recipe data and then call the Wolfram function through a function call indicated by the `tool_calls` properties.